-Take a look at the src/js/app. js file to have an example of your first widget:
+Take a look at the src/js/app.js file to have an example of your first widget:

 '''

 myapp.Widget1 = class Widget1 extends widget.Widget {

-render() {
+constructor() {

+super();

-return nunjucks.render('widget1.html');
+this.el.innerHTML = nunjucks.render('widget1.html');

 }

 }

 '''

-We can see that Widget1 is a simple subclass of widget.Widget.
-It overrides the method render() to return some HTML code rendered using Nunjucks (the widget1.html file is located in the views folder).
-The render() method is a convenience used to indicate to the widget.Widget class the base HTML that should be appended to our widget.
+We can see that Widget1 is a simple subclass of widget.
+Widget.
+It overrides the constructor to add some HTML to the root element of the widget, this.el.
+In this example that HTML is rendered using Nunjucks (the widget1.html file is located in the views folder).